best peak district views cover photo

 watch the sunset over the peak district

 To access Stanage Edge, you can park on The Dale, which is just a 10-minute walk to the top.
-Besides a gentle climb to get up there, the walk along the edge is relatively flat.
-But you needn’t go far as the viewpoints start almost immediately.
+Besides a gentle climb, the walk along the edge is relatively flat.
+There are tons of viewpoints all along the ridge.

 6. Cave Dale